 Paula M. Moody joined Families First in the fall of 2013 as the Director of Child and Youth Permanency.
 Prior to her accepting her position with Families First, Ms. Moody was the Executive Director of a small, nonprofit children and families agency in New Haven, CT for eight years.
 Having devoted most of her professional career working with children, youth and families, Paula has an array of nonprofit program and management experience including residential, juvenile justice, foster care, independent living, accreditation, nonprofit fiscal management and grant writing.
 Ms. Moody is a proud graduate of North Carolina A&T State University where she earned a Bachelor’s of Arts Degree in Political Science.
 She is also a Licensed Clinical Social Worker (LCSW) and a graduate of Southern Connecticut State University, where she obtained a Master’s Degree in Urban Studies as well as a Master’s Degree in Social Work.

-As Senior Managing Director of Risk and Compliance at Teach For America, Ms. Moore is responsible for, and passionate about, initiatives to create and improve organizational structures which enable compliance, including her current work to design and implement centralized policy management.
-This is her most recent role during her 10 year tenure with Teach For America, having also served four years as the Chief of Staff to the CFO which included projects such as the oversight of the federal Department of Education grant audits and management responses; four years overseeing procurement, contracts, and finance for the Teacher Preparation teams; and two years designing and running operations for the Atlanta teacher training institute.
+As an independent nonprofit management consultant, Ms. Moore brings 20 years of operations and strategy experience in both nonprofit and corporate environments to her clients, and is passionate about designing strong operations that build organizations’ momentum.
+Prior to consulting, Ms. Moore served 13 years on staff at Teach For America, most recently as Senior Managing Director of Staff Policy and Compliance, as well as four years as the Chief of Staff to the CFO which included projects such as the oversight of the federal Department of Education grant audits and management responses; four years overseeing procurement, contracts, and finance for the Teacher Preparation teams; and two years designing and running operations for the Atlanta teacher training institute.
 Prior to her work with Teach For America, Ms. Moore had seven years of technology experience as both a systems and network engineer with Qwest Communications.
 In all of her roles, Ms. Moore is an avid manager, and has overseen the entire personnel life cycle of role and team design, hiring, management, evaluation, development and dismissal.
-An active member of the Atlanta community, she has served for almost eight years on the Steering Committee for historic Whittier Mill Village on Atlanta’s Westside, most of those years as Treasurer.
-Ms. Moore earned a B.S. from Boston University and an M.B.A. from Cornell University, and is the proposed Chair of the Ethos Classical governing board.
+An active member of the Atlanta community, she has served for eight years on the Steering Committee for historic Whittier Mill Village on Atlanta’s Westside, most recently as President.
+Ms. Moore earned a B.S. from Boston University and an M.B.A. from Cornell University, and is the Chair of the Ethos Classical governing board.

 Jennifer Virostko is a business litigator at King & Spalding, LLC.
 She has represented businesses and individuals in a range of complex civil litigation, including federal securities actions, election law actions, contract disputes, class actions and constitutional rights action.
 Before joining King & Spalding, Ms. Virostko practiced with Rogers & Hardin LLP in Atlanta.
 Immediately after law school, she served as a law clerk to the Honorable Orinda D. Evans of the U.S. District Court for the Northern District of Georgia.
 She was a member of the Teach For America corps, serving three years as a middle school educator in St. Louis, Missouri and has since served as an advocate for children’s legal rights with various child welfare organizations.
 Ms. Virostko attended the University of Georgia and graduated with honors, with degrees in Psychology and Women’s Studies, graduated magna cum laude from the University of Georgia School of Law and is a member of the Order of the Coif.
 Ms. Virostko intends to serve as Board Secretary on the Governance Committee of the Ethos Classical Governing Board.